ewolin/ResidualPDF/README.md

 ```bash
 conda env create -f env_respdf.yml
 ```

-Then activate with
+The name of your new environment is defined by the first line ```name: ```, so you can edit this BEFORE create the environment, if you want to call it something different.

+Activate the respdf environment with
 ```bash
 conda activate respdf
 ```
-(the name of your environment is set by the first line ```name: ``` so you can edit this as you wish).
 Remember, you will need to run the ```conda activate respdf``` command every time you open a new terminal or tab!

 NOTES:
 * If you have an older version of conda you may need to use ```source activate respdf``` instead.
 * If you get an error message about Python not being installed as a framework, try modifying your ```matplotlibrc``` file to use a different backend.
-If you don't have one, make one with
+If you don't have one, you can create a very simple one one with
 ```bash
 echo "backend: TkAgg" > matplotlibrc
 ```